dohlee/spliceai-pytorch/README.md

 ## Reproduction status (wip)

 Currently on the reproduction of Figure 1E.
-Results are as below.
+Results are as below, and you can view [model training logs here (W&B)](https://wandb.ai/dohlee/spliceai-pytorch/reports/SpliceAI-reproduction-Single-model---VmlldzozNjAyNTE5?accessToken=mfmsivay143tqauivt18mxvuna3j1s7ff54c6lg749hjuf11r8xnsllj3ecs1okm).

 NOTE: Target results are from ensemble of 5 models, while reproduced results are from a single model.